Hawaii's Kilauea volcano blasts lava 300 feet into the air during latest eruptive episode

 DOWNLOAD THE FREE FOX WEATHER APP

-However, officials warn that volcanic activity could produce hazardous gases like sulfur dioxide.
+However, officials have warned that volcanic activity could produce hazardous gases like sulfur dioxide.

 Those particles can be especially dangerous to those with heart or respiratory issues.
 The park posts daily sulfur dioxide air quality alerts, which can be found here.